dotnet/arcade/Repro Environment/Prototype Documentation.md

 #  Prototype Documentation
 The following document shows the user documentation for the prototype of the repro environment solution according to the [requirements](https://github.com/dotnet/core-eng/blob/master/Documentation/Project-Docs/Repro%20Environment/Implementation%20Details%20Prototype.md#requirements).

+### Known Issues
+- [1580](https://github.com/dotnet/core-eng/issues/1580) Repro pluging should build with parent job parameters.
+- [1487](https://github.com/dotnet/core-eng/issues/1487) Fix delete API timeout.

 # What is the Repro Tool?
 When a job fails in Jenkins, the developer may ask for a virtual machine with the sufficient data and access to connect and build the code that is located in the machine to determine why the job failed.

-## Known Issues
-- [1580](https://github.com/dotnet/core-eng/issues/1580) Repro pluging should build with parent job parameters.
-- [1487](https://github.com/dotnet/core-eng/issues/1487) Fix delete API timeout.

 The systems that are interacting with the Repro Tool are:
 ## Jenkins